-Reel 1408, frames 913-1235, and reel 1409: biographical data; correspondence, including seven letters from John Sloan, one from Reginald Marsh and one from Leo Lentelli; notes, personal documents; original prints; sketchbooks; scrapbooks; photographs of Barile and of him with his art classes, and photographs of his paintings; photographs of the 1927 and 1929 Kit Kat Ball; reproductions of his cartoons and paintings; exhibition catalogs and announcements; publicity material; and clippings.
+Biographical data; correspondence, including seven letters from John Sloan, one from Reginald Marsh and one from Leo Lentelli; notes, personal documents; original prints; sketchbooks; scrapbooks; photographs of Barile and of him with his art classes, and photographs of his paintings; photographs of the 1927 and 1929 Kit Kat Ball; reproductions of his cartoons and paintings; exhibition catalogs and announcements; publicity material; and clippings.

 Barile donated a portion of the papers in 1972 and 1975.
 His sister, Mrs. Camilla Tortorella, cleared out Barile's studio when he moved to a nursing home, and donated an additional portion of his papers October 1976.

 - Microfilm reels 1408-1409 available at Archives of American Art offices and through interlibrary loan.

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Microfilmed materials must be consulted on microfilm.
 Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.